bleedmaster/.../README.md

 PDF in.<br>
 PDF out.<br>

-Powerful in RIP and CTP.
+Built for RIP and CTP.

 No theoretical creep.<br>
 No broken bleeds<br>